razered/Nomi/README.md

 ## Know me!

-I blog about the things I am learning and maintain a portfolio of my projects on this website.
+I use this website to maintain a portfolio of my side-projects and to blog about the fascinating new things I'm learning :innocent:

-Tell me what you like and don't like about my website by <a class="inline-link" href=mailto:bhagwat.work@gmail.com> mailing me</a>
+Tell me what you like and don't like about my website by <a class="inline-link" href=mailto:bhagwat.work@gmail.com> mailing me</a>.

 Created using Jekyll and hosted on Render for free!